 In addition to offering small group, individual, and drop-in tutoring for a number of undergraduate courses, consultation with mentors is available on a drop-in or by appointment basis.
 Workshops are offered on a wide variety of topics including preparing for the Writing Skills Test (WST), improving your learning and memory, alleviating procrastination, surviving your first semester at SJSU, and other related topics.
-A computer lab and study space are also available for student use in Room 600 of Student Services Center (SSC).
+Visit Peer Connections website at http://peerconnections.sjsu.edu for more information.